 Chapter 1 introduces the basic terminology of system dynamics, covers commonly used functions, and reviews the two systems of units used in the text: British Engineering (FPS) units and SI units.
 These are the unit systems most commonly used in system dynamics applications.
 The examples and homework problems employ both sets of units so that the student will become comfortable with both.
-Chapter 1 also introduces methods for parameter estimation.
-These methods are particularly useful for obtaining spring constants and damping coefficients.
+Chapter 1 also covers some basic methods for parameter estimation.
+These methods are particularly useful for obtaining numerical values of spring constants, damping coefficients, and other parameters commonly found in system dynamics models.
+The chapter also contains introductions to differential equations and to MATLAB, and it presents the first of the text's several case studies: design of motion-control systems.
+The material on function identification and least-squares fitting, formerly in Chapter 1 in the third edition, is now in Appendix C.

-Chapter 2 develops the Laplace transform method for solving differential equations and applies it to equations having step, ramp, sine, impulse, and other types of forcing functions.
+Chapter 2 covers differential equations in more depth, and develops the Laplace transform method for solving differential equations with applications to equations having step, ramp, sine, impulse, and other types of forcing functions.
 It also introduces transfer function models.

 Chapter 3 covers rigid-body dynamics, including planar motion.
+This chapter continues the motion-control case study by showing how to select a suitable motor and gear system.

 Chapter 4 covers modeling of mechanical systems having stiffness and damping, and it applies the analytical methods developed in Chapter 2 to solve the models.
+This chapter then introduces the second case study: design of vehicle suspensions.

 Chapter 5 develops block diagrams and the state-variable model, which is useful for certain analytical techniques as well as for numerical solutions.
-The optional sections of this chapter introduce Simulink, which is based on block diagram descriptions, and apply the chapter's concepts using MATLAB.
+The optional sections of this chapter introduce Simulink, which is based on block-diagram descriptions, and apply the chapter's concepts using MATLAB.
+This chapter concludes with further coverage of the vehicle suspension case study.

 Chapter 6 treats modeling of electric circuits, operational amplifiers, electromechanical devices, sensors, and electroacoustic devices.
-It also discusses how motor parameters can be obtained, and it shows how to analyze motor performance.
+It also discusses how motor parameters can be obtained, and it returns to the motion-control case study and shows how to analyze motor and amplifier performance.